Islington station (Toronto): Surface connections

+The outdated covered bus terminal at Islington station is similar to that of the original structure at Warden and Victoria Park stations.

 The station is served by several TTC bus routes and one MiWay route.
 All but one of the MiWay system's Toronto-bound bus routes which used to connect at this station were moved to serve a new regional bus terminal which opened on January 4, 2021, at Kipling station.

 Toronto Transit Commission

 Buses are accessed via the bus terminal.
 During overnight hours when the subway is not running, an on-street transfer between buses is required.
 TTC routes serving the station include: